-- Key Tips to Reduce Overall Living Cost in Japan
+- ✅Key Tips to Reduce Overall Living Costs in Japan

 The second most crucial factor when you are planning to study abroad is living costs.
 These include accommodation, food, travel, recreational and other miscellaneous expenses.
-These costs of Living in Japan are extremely variable as they can vary as per the city, individual preferences, lifestyle and other factors.
-Check out the following sections to know about the average accommodation costs as well as food, utility and travel expenses you can expect while studying in Japan.
+These costs of Living in Japan are extremely variable as they can vary according to the city, individual preferences, lifestyle and other factors.
+Check out the following sections to learn about the average accommodation costs as well as food, utility and travel expenses you can expect while studying in Japan.

 For accommodation costs, you can either choose on-campus or off-campus accommodation.
 If you are opting for dormitory accommodation by the university, then you can expect to pay around 12000 YEN/month (8300 INR) for a single room while off-campus accommodation for major cities like Tokyo can be around 60000 YEN/month (42000 INR).

 Cleaning services for accommodations are often included in the housing portion of the cost of living.
 Typically, this service is provided by using domestic help, which is rather common in Japan.
 The rates vary depending on the kind of cleaning, but a full-time domestic helper may expect to make around 98,882.29 Japanese Yen each month.